anilsah1986/ManageTask/README.md

 # ManageTask
-CRUD operations of managing a task using .Net Core 2.0 and MVC with JQuery.
+CRUD operations for task management using .Net Core 2.0 and MVC with JQuery.